voicebricks/voicebricks-template/README.md

 9. In the console, run `npm run generate`.
 This will upload the intents and entity definitions and begin training the DialogFlow agent.
 10. Copy the contents of `exports/alexa/alexa.json` to the JSON editor in the Alexa skill builder and start the build manually.

-If you don't remove all the usages of `session.messages` you will need to
+If you don't remove all the usages of `this.message` you will need to
   * add a document to the `apps` collection with the following schema:
       name: string
       skillId: string (taken from the Alexa development console)